Ways to Talk about Increasing in English

-- There’s been a sale increase due to inflation. (noun)
+- There’s been a sharp increase in sales due to inflation.

-an increase of) - The number of people who stopped smoking has dramatically/drastically increased.
+- The number of people who stopped smoking has dramatically increased.

-- Our flat increased in value (also: increase in size, price, importance…)
+- Our flat has increased in value over the years.

 - The cold weather brought about an increase in electricity consumption.